 Healthcare marketers report that more and more executives are denying budgets unless marketers can prove results with hard numbers.
 So marketers must determine in advance how they will use data to define marketing success.
 Then they must establish processes and systems to collect the data.
 And finally, they must find a way to bring the data together in a meaningful way that will ultimately justify their budgets.
 It’s a tough task.
 That’s why successful healthcare marketers are tapping marketing sciences experts to turn complex data into beautifully simple dashboards.

 As healthcare marketers begin planning for 2018, the challenges are more complex than ever.
 Those who are skilled at integrating many loose strings into one strong and cohesive rope will be the ones who ultimately succeed.
+One way healthcare marketers are succeeding is by integrating experiential marketing tactics into their omnichannel marketing approach.
+Our experiential partners at CivitasNow are starting to do more and more healthcare related activations than ever before.

 Thanks for making Connections 2017 another great experience.
 We hope to see you in 2018.
 And we can’t wait to hear about all the exciting things you’ve done!